klutchell/balena-restic/README.md

 Backups are executed automatically on a cron schedule and will back up all local volumes by default.

-To backup manually you must open a shell in the `volume-keeper` service either via balena Dashboard or the balena CLI and execute the following command(s):
+To backup manually you must open a shell in the `restic` service either via balena Dashboard or the balena CLI and execute the following command(s):

 ```bash